Ghozayel/Lextale/README.md

 ## Example

-This is a [10 participants template](https://github.com/Ghozayel/Lextale/blob/045f9f80d96fad6c20d4912dfe95118ec9995a9a/data-raw/lextaledata.csv), you can copy, add your answers & adjust the length accordingly before running the lex() function.
-Remember that each participant must have 60 data points/rows, and that 'type' and 'correct' variables are fixed-order.

 This is two basic examples which shows you how to use the lex() function with the above data:

 ``` r